 What IS Sensitive Data?

 The word "data" can be misleading.
-When we see that word we think of ones and zeroes, bank account numbers, debit card PINs, financial records and software code.
-Technically speaking, any information stored on any electronic device is data.
-Data could be how many minutes you like to put on the microwave timer to let you know when your tea is done brewing, it could be the receipt that Amazon sends you when you purchase a Christmas gift for your nephew.
+When we read it we often picture ones and zeroes, bank account numbers, debit card PINs, financial records and software code, but technically any information stored on any device is data.
+It could be the number of minutes you set on a microwave timer or the receipt Amazon emails when you buy a gift.

 Need insurance for You, Your Family or Your Business?